×

 Struggling with debt can sometimes look like:

-• Losing sleep trying to figure out how you’re going to pay for everything.
+• Losing sleep trying to figure out how you will pay for everything.

 • Snapping at your family members or colleagues because you’re so frustrated.